My Name is Chris Thompson, and I represent one half of the film company S.K.P.B.

 Around 4:30 after everyone had been suitably covered in fake Blood filming wrapped, we made a triumphant, over the top exit down Stormont mile and then ran for home.

+The Maser Tank, one of the Japanese governments slightly more successful developments in retaliation to the constant attacks by giant monsters.
+These mechachanic leviathans badly wounded the Gargatuas, made Gigan jump behind a row of trees and made Godzilla blink when one shot him in the eye.
+Rendered here in ULTRA PANOVISION (like panovision but more ultra) Made in Vue 9 Google Sketchup and Photoshop.
 Not my first attempt at modelling on of these ages ago Guy and i entered a Godzilla themed sketch into the LAFTA awards (Language and film theatre awards) showing the importance of learning another language.

 Inspired by the shot of Gayos building its nest on top of the unfortunate Tokyo tower from Gamera 1, I decided to try and evoke the same effect with a similar scene from the original Mothra, when Mothra destroys Tokyo tower and begins cocooning herself to it.
+Tokyo tower is a heavily modified form of the google sketchup model by frenchrouge off google 3d warehouse.
+It was rendered in Vue 9.
+The web was done in deviantarts "DA muro" It was touched up in photoshop.

 Im warming to the new Daleks, to be honest i think one of the reasons most people dislike them is because they actually haven't done much, the BBc's commissioned 5 new shiny Dalek props and so far they just sit there and yell things at people.